sanych-sun/RabbitMQ.Next/README.md

 ### Message publisher declarative message attributes
 RabbitMQ.Next.Publisher.Attributes let client code to initialize message properties from declarative attributes assigned to the DTO class or onto the assembly.
-This is not replaycement for the RabbitMQ.Next.Publisher library, but convinient extension:
+This is not replacement for the RabbitMQ.Next.Publisher library, but convinient extension:

 This example require to use some serializer that supports objects serialization, for example RabbitMQ.Next.Serialization.SystemJson
 ```c#